Secure Coding Best Practices

 Input Validation and Output Encoding

-These secure coding standards are self-explanatory in that you need to identify all data inputs and sources and validate those classified as untrusted.
+It’s important to identify all data inputs and sources and validate those classified as untrusted.
 You should utilize a standard routine for output encoding and input validation.

-How to Ensure Your Code is Secure
+How to Ensure Your Code Is Secure

 By patching your systems regularly, you’re taking these secure coding guidelines to the next level.
 Patch and vulnerability management is focused on identifying risk and enabling systems to stay up to date.
 Through these methods and security testing, you’re ensuring that your code is properly checked for errors.